wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (a) in relation to a compulsion order, the court in which the compulsion order was made; and

-    *   (b) in relation to a databank compulsion notice, the court before which the person to whom the databank compulsion notice relates was sentenced for the relevant offence, or is due to appear for sentence for the relevant offence, in relation to which the notice has been issued.
+    *   (b) in relation to a databank compulsion notice, the court before which the person to whom the databank compulsion notice relates was sentenced for the offence, or is due to appear for sentence for the offence, in relation to which the notice has been issued.

     (4) A Judge must not direct the issue of a warrant before the date specified in a compulsion order or databank compulsion notice on which the person to whom the order or notice relates is to attend to give a bodily sample, unless the Judge is satisfied by evidence given on oath---